CiaranMoran27/Testing/Project/README.md

 __3.3.2 Choosing a Model__

 One aim of this project was gain a basic understanding of Machine Learning.
 With this in mind it was decided to explore one of the simpler models and run it on the Iris Dataset in an attempt to classify the target species.
 The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems [X].
 As described by Harrison 2018 the model works by finding the distances between a query and all the examples in the data, selecting the specified number examples (K) closest to the query.
-When used for classification purposes the algorithm then votes for the most frequent label when applied . <br/>

-In an attempt to better understand how feature selection can impact the KNN model performance the Exhaustive Feature Selector wrapper method was used to evaluate the model performance across all possible combinations of features of the dataset.
-Despite slowing down model performance (Malik 2021) it was considered necessary to use this wrapper method for investigation purposes.
-To add to this, the model performed best when the  variable with the highest degree of correlation was dropped (petal width).
+When used for classification purposes the algorithm then votes for the most frequent label when applied .In an attempt to better understand how feature selection can impact the KNN model performance the Exhaustive Feature Selector wrapper method was used to evaluate the model performance across all possible combinations of features of the dataset.
+Despite slowing down model performance (Malik 2021) it was considered necessary to use this wrapper method for investigation purposes.).

 <br/>